pmchen3/mythread/README.md

 # MyThread
 A user level thread library.

+The MyThread library provides a set of thread operations that can be used to create and manage threads in a program.
 The example programs show how the thread library can be used.

+A set of semaphore operations are also included.